 Shyama Kuver’s artistic practice is inspired by her queer and Indo-Fijian identities, a deep love for speculative fiction, and growing up in pre-tech San Francisco.
-From a young age art was a place for exploration in her search for belonging.
+From a young age art was a place for exploration in her search for a sense of belonging.
 Without a solid national, racial, or ethnic identity, and a complicated (mis)understanding of motherland monoliths, her artistic style speaks to the multicultural, spiritual, and experiential contexts that have shaped her life and career.

 The Washingtonian, Femme Fatale DC, Nerds of Color, The Line Hotel (D.C), NYU Press, Columbia University Press, Westphalia Press, Teen Vogue, Amplifier, Smithsonian, University of California,